Tillman Road Wildlife Management Area

 Conservation area in New York State, U.S.

 Tillman Road Wildlife Management Area is a 235 acre conservation area located within the Town of Clarence in Erie County, western New York.
 It is managed by the New York State Department of Environmental Conservation.

 Geography

 Tillman Road Wildlife Management Area (WMA) contains approximately 235 acre, including an 80 acre cattail swamp.

 The Tillman Road site is located in the southeast part of Clarence, south of NY-5 (Main Street) and north of the New York State Thruway.
 Tillman Road is located in the eastern projection of Wildlife Management Unit 9C.

+Geology

+The WMA is located inside the bounds of a buried valley which extends from the Onondaga escarpment near Clarence to the north, and continues to the south.
+When the nearby Spaulding Lake quarry was active, a large vertical groundwater joint extending from the WMA to the Onondaga escarpment in a northwest direction was accidentally hit.
+Groundwater flooded the quarry and the inflow was too great to be pumped out, forcing the quarry to be abandoned.